 Plan on Cruises and Whale Watching in Washington

-Wonderful hours of cruising, plus spectacular shore and water vistas, are interspersed with landings and sightseeing visits along the way from Seattle through the San Juan Islands and on to Victoria, BC.
+Wonderful hours of cruising while whale watching in Washington, plus spectacular shore and water vistas, are interspersed with landings and sightseeing visits along the way from Seattle through the San Juan Islands and on to Victoria, BC.
 Combine the relaxation of boating (as only a private yacht can) in some of the most unspoiled and beautiful natural environment with the adventure of port calls in vibrant, historic towns.

 Choose your destination… whether it’s winding your way up the Guemes Channel or through the pristine beauty and serenity of the San Juan Island paradise or cruising to the awesome splendor of Deception Pass with its’ rock hewn cliffs and rushing, swirling, eddies.

 Whale watching is a rewarding activity out of Anacortes Washington.
 Spring, Summer, and Fall are special months in the San Juans with all the wildlife.
 Killer Whales, also known as Orcas, come close in to the San Juan Islands beginning in the spring and linger until October.
 This makes them very accessible to view by boat.
 90 Killer Whales live and play in these waters throughout these seasons.
 The whales in the San Juan Islands have been the subject of local scientific study for the last 30 years and we have learned much about the Orcas.